juga0/torguts/00-overview.md

 how Tor generates and responds to network traffic.
 This will occupy a chapter for the main overview, with other chapters for special topics.

+After that, we'll mention the main modules in Tor, and describe the function of each.

 We'll cover the directory subsystem next: how Tor learns about other relays, and how relays advertise themselves.

 Then we'll cover a few specialized modules, such as hidden services, sandboxing, hibernation, accounting, statistics, guards, path